A hobby is important to find. After life has changed, finding an activity that is enjoyable to perform allows a sense of a normal life.

 Survivor came out of a tragic situation and can move forward with their life.
 A survivor can make the most of their case after the event that happened to them.

 I feel like since I never had a life before the accident I do not see myself as a victim or survivor.
 I do not feel like a victim.
 But, I am.
 I survived a traumatic event that changed the course of my life and I just missed the time before my life changed.
 I have had to deal with the consequences of the accident, but I am still a survivor.

 It is nothing to be ashamed of, being a survivor makes you stronger.
 Everyone is a survivor of something, and it is important to celebrate it.
 It will allow you to live life to the fullest.

 What do you guys think about the words survivor or victim?
 Should we change the negative connotations for people associated with it?

 I got lucky with my support system.
 My two most prominent supporters are my mom and dad.
 They were always willing to give me what I needed and supported me in what I wanted to do.
-They were my shoulder to cry on when life seemed hopeless.
-They were always my largest cheerleaders.
+They gave me shoulder to cry on when life seemed hopeless and they were always my largest cheerleaders.
 If I wanted to try something they made it happen.
 There was one time when I was younger where they let me go to physical therapy just because I wanted to stand on one foot.

 What I find most amazing about my parents is that they didn’t expect to raise a child like me.
 They made the choice to be my support system and that they would stick with me and give me the best life I could live.
 I would not be where I am or who I am today without their support.
 I guarantee that it was difficult at times, but they were still there when I needed them.